COVID-19 Vaccine Frequently Asked Questions

 - What is the process for receiving the vaccine?

-People 16 or older with an OhioHealth MyChart account can schedule online.
-If you are not a patient, or can't schedule online, call the OhioHealth COVID-19 Vaccine Hotline weekdays at (614) 533.6999.
-Walk-in vaccinations are also available at some OhioHealth COVID-19 vaccine clinics.
+Walk-ins are accepted at most OhioHealth COVID-19 vaccine clinics during designated hours.
+Patients with an OhioHealth MyChart account can schedule online.
+If you are not a patient, or can't schedule online, call the OhioHealth COVID-19 Vaccine Hotline weekdays at (614) 533-6999.
+Vaccine recipients younger than 18 must be accompanied by a parent or legal guardian.

 mRNA vaccines (Pfizer-BioNTech and Moderna) require two doses for maximum immunity, scheduled 21–28 days apart.
 Second-dose appointments at OhioHealth are scheduled in person before patients leave their first-dose appointment.
 Second doses can't be scheduled online.
 OhioHealth walk-in vaccination clinics are providing Pfizer second doses if you bring your vaccination card and your first dose was Pfizer.
 It's highly recommended that you keep your second-dose appointment as close to the recommended interval as possible.
 It takes up to two weeks after your second dose to achieve maximum immunity.